User Manual¶

 Note 1: We follow the same basis set names reported at the basis set exchange web page.

-Note 2: The current version of the QUICK ERI engine only support basis functions up to d.
-Therefore, energy and gradient calculations with functions up to d are possible.
+Note 2: The current version of the QUICK two elecron repulsion integral (ERI) engine only support basis functions up to f.
+Therefore, energy and gradient calculations with functions up to f are possible.
+By default, f functions are disabled in the GPU code.
+Open-shell gradient calculations with f functions are not yet available on GPU.

-Note 3: ECPs are currently not supported by QUICK.
+Note 3: Effective core potentials (ECPs) are currently not supported by QUICK.
 Due to this reason, we have excluded elements that require ECPs from the above basis sets that are included with QUICK.

 SCF=Integer : user defined maximum self-consistent field cycles = Integer.
 Default: 200